-Securing the 2024 NEA Representative Assembly
+Securing the 2025 NEA Representative Assembly

 - Unarmed Uniformed Security Officers

-- Uniformed and Armed Off-duty Police Officers
+- Uniformed Contracted Police Officers

 - Canine Units